SiKoBenjiro/3D-Platformer-Processing/README.md

 To run this Project, you'll need an installed Processing from processing.org

-When you run the program? first you'll see is a map.
+When you run the program, first you'll see is a map.
 To generate another map you'll need to press any button.
 Pressing F(only English registry) button will lead you to 3d scene.

 First you appear in spectator mode, where you can fly over the map (WASD,SPACE,SHIFT controls).